LAFC wins home debut, beats Seattle 1-0 on Ciman's late goal

 Several hours before kickoff, thousands of fans gathered in Exposition Park outside the stadium and next-door to the venerable Coliseum.
 The stands began to fill two hours before the game, with 3,252 or so black-clad fans filling the North End supporters' section, which has standing rails and its own concourse bar.

 During pregame festivities that included skydivers and an enormous tifo, Ferrell took the field with a falcon that will fly around the stadium before games.
-Fans including Los Angeles Mayor Eric Garcetti crowded into the stands for the opening kickoff, and the fans had to wait until the literal last minute for the payoff.
+Fans including Los Angeles Mayor Eric Garcetti crowded into the stands for the opening kickoff.

 "It's everything that we hoped it would be, and I think it's everything that our league needed," Garber said.
 "The water level keeps getting raised.
 The price of poker is going up a little bit.
 I'm sure (the expansion club in) Miami will have a great building.
 In June, (D.C.
 United's) Audi Field will open.
 It's a brick by brick process.
 We're building a sport from the bottom up."